Table of Contents

-Northern/Eastern blue tongue skinks should have a basking surface temperature of 105-115°F, and Indonesian blue tongue skinks should have a slightly cooler basking surface temperature of 100-105°F. The cool side temperature should stay between 70-80°F, and heat sources should be turned off at night.
+Different species of blue tongue skinks have different temperature preferences: Northern/Eastern blue tongue skinks should have a basking surface temperature of 105-115°F, and Indonesian blue tongue skinks should have a slightly cooler basking surface temperature of 100-105°F. For both, the cool side temperature should stay between 70-80°F, and heat sources should be turned off at night.

 Best humidity levels for blue tongue skinks:

 Humidity is one of the biggest differences between caring for a Northern/Eastern blue tongue skink and caring for an Indonesian blue tongue skink.

 - Northern and Eastern blue tongue skinks need average humidity levels between 40-60%.